MasterClass Review: Is It Worth It? [50+ Courses Watched]

 Every course comes with 3 different parts:

-- Videos: Each class is divided into roughly 20 – 25 videos, each roughly 10 minutes long.
+- Videos: Each class is divided into roughly 20 – 25 video lessons, each roughly 10 minutes long.
 Some classes are shorter (three hours) and some are longer (eight or nine hours).

 - Workbooks: Instructors provide notes, additional reading resources, homework-like assignments, and supporting materials (in pdf form) to help you study on your own.
 That’s all in addition to the video lessons.
 For example, Steph Curry provides a shot chart to track your makes and misses.
 I looked at mine once and haven’t shot again since.
 Thanks, Steph.